 - sewing machine or needle and thread

-Fold the soap pocket inside out.
-You want the inner hem to be on the outside as you fold.
-First fold the top section of the washcloth down about 2-1/2″.
+Fold the soap pocket right sides together so that the inner hem is on the outside as you fold: First fold the top (finished) section of the washcloth down about 2-1/2″.
 Then fold the bottom section over it so that they overlap by an inch or so.
 Pin the layers in place and sew with your sewing machine or by hand.
 Once both sides are sewn, flip the pocket right side out so that the decorative edge is now on top.

 Add a bar of soap and — voila! — you’re done!